Weekly articles from The Rector, Fr Gerry Healy SJ and from The Principal, Dr Paul Hine for public reading.

 Access Viewpoint (Login required)

-The Ignatian is Riverview’s twice-yearly community magazine featuring news and views from the past six months of College life.
-We welcome submissions from members of the Riverview community.
-To submit an article for the Ignatian, contact the Advancement Office by email or on (02) 9882 8380.
+The Ignatian is Riverview’s annual magazine featuring news from around the College, the Old Ignatians’ Union and the wider Riverview community.
+To submit an article for the Ignatian, contact the Advancement Office by email (Advancement@riverview.nsw.edu.au) or on (02) 9882 8380.

 Our Alma Mater